chilio/laravel-dusk-ci/README.md

 `- npm run dev ` or if you are on yarn registry `- yarn run dev `

-`./vendor/phpunit/phpunit/phpunit -v --coverage-text --colors --stderr`# to run phpunit with version specified in your project
+`- ./vendor/phpunit/phpunit/phpunit -v --coverage-text --colors --stderr`# to run phpunit with version specified in your project

+`- cp phpunit.xml.ci phpunit.xml` # In case you don't want to interfere with your local test environment, you can apply this approach for ci tests.
+Make sure to create phpunit.xml.ci in your project and phpunit.dusk.xml.
+You can specify 2 separate files for your tests, one for phpunit and one for dusk, you can use examples from this repo or modify them to suite your needs.

 ### **Examples:**

+**[DuskTestCase.php](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/DuskTestCase.php)** # with all modifications to successfully run php artisan dusk tests

+**[phpunit.dusk.xml](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/phpunit.dusk.xml)**  # If exists in project root, this file will be automatically injected when dusk is run, in case, you want to define for your tests any custom variables like DBs, Caches etc.

+**[phpunit.xml.ci](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/phpunit.xml.ci)** # in case, you want to customize phpunit tests in CI , remember to copy this to phpunit.xml by adding `- cp phpunit.xml.ci phpunit.xml` to your gitlab-ci.yml.

-**[gitlab-ci.yml](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/.gitlab-ci.yml)** with stages, cache, and artifacts, assuming you are using scripts like "dev" in package.json.
+**[gitlab-ci.yml](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/.gitlab-ci.yml)** # with stages, cache, and artifacts, assuming you are using scripts like "dev" in package.json.

 ### **Caveats:**

-- In your dusk tests remember to use -**>waitFor()** to make sure page is rendered properly, before test fails.
-- This docker has been tested with **gitlab-multi-runner** 9.5.0 version
+- This docker has been tested with **gitlab-multi-runner** 9.5.0 and **gitlab-runner** 10.0.1.
-- By default all dusk browser tests are run with **resolution** 1920x720 with color depth 24 (bits), if you need to change that, you only need to add/modify that in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`

 - in my scenario using `yarn run dev` instead of `npm run dev`  was **really faster**, but this might not work out of the box and you may need to adapt your project.
 - This is automated docker build, although you don't see it in docker hub.
-You can always find more information regarding this repo on [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general) or [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci)
+You can always find more information regarding this repo on [docker hub](https://hub.docker.com/r/chilio/laravel-dusk-ci/), [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general), [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci), or on [github](https://github.com/chilio/laravel-dusk-ci)

+### **Troubleshooting:**
+- In your dusk tests remember to use -**>waitFor()** extensively, to make sure pages are rendered properly, before test fails.
+CI test environments are much slower than production or your local dev, cause they need to build caches from scratch.
+- By default all dusk browser tests are run with **resolution** 1920x720 with color depth 24 (bits), if you need to change that, add/modify SCREEN_RESOLUTION in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`
+- if you experience **/bootstrap/autoload.php** errors, make sure your appropriate **phpunit configs** are updated, especially in line `bootstrap="vendor/autoload.php"`
+- if you get errors about wrong chromedriver version check **Note on using chromedriver versions**